ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 # **Week 3: Operating system privacy**

-Operating systems and devices very often ["phone home"](https://en.wikipedia.org/wiki/Phoning_home) to their respective owners and/or manufacturers.
-This data can be used against people and is vulnerable for example to leaks and intercepting.
-In some cases these devices do not require this data transportation and may leave entry holes for attackers e.g. IOT devices may be used in [botnets.](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/)
+Operating systems and devices very often "phone home"[^21], collect telemetry or another kind of data for their respective owners and/or manufacturers.
+This data can be misused and is sometimes vulnerable for example to leaks and intercepting.
+In some cases, these devices do not require this data transportation and may leave a remote attack surface for attackers e.g.
+Internet of Things (IoT) devices may be used in [botnets.](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/)

 Exercises this week focus on problems with operating systems and the way they can affect your privacy.
-We also take a look at how to avoid these issues in the last task.
+We also take a look at how to avoid these issues in the last task, in a bit extreme way.

 ## Required tools and environments

-  - Last task requires a USB stick to boot from and a PC you can boot from said USB stick
+  - The final task requires a USB stick to boot from and a PC you can boot from said USB stick
-  - Last task uses Linux, but it is not required before hand
+  - The final task uses Linux, but it is not required beforehand

 ## Grading

 Points from the exercises count towards better grades than the passable grade 1, which is obtained by doing quizzes.

-You must do tasks **in order**
+You must do tasks **in order**.

 You are expected to use more time on later tasks to get an equal amount of points than in previous tasks.

-The bonus task is not counted toward the courses maximum possible points; it is extra and can compensate for other work.

 Task #|Points|Description|
 -----|:---:|----------|